 That’s why, apart from being very disruptive to your travel plans, it’s also very upsetting.

-Buy a durable luggage tag and put your full name, address, and phone number with international dialing code on it.
+Buy a durable luggage tag and put your full name, address, and phone number with an international dialing code on it.
 Sometimes the paper tags airlines hand out can get ripped off during transit or while they’re being hauled onto luggage carts on the runway.
 If your luggage is clearly labeled, it makes it a million times easier for it to be identified and returned to you.

 You can buy rip-proof luggage tags.
 Leather or metal are the strongest materials.
-But you can also buy luggage tags that sync with tracking apps, which uses Bluetooth tech to tell you exactly where your bag is.
+But you can also buy luggage tags that sync with tracking apps, which use Bluetooth tech to tell you exactly where your bag is.

 To cover all bases, also make a photocopy of your passport and put it in your bag on top of your belongings, in case anybody opens your luggage to try to identify the owner (very often operators open your case to look for clues).
 Also, write your address and phone number clearly on the photocopy.

-If you’re traveling on a train, boat or bus, try to put your luggage in a spot where you can keep your eyes on it, if at all possible.
+If you’re traveling on a train, boat, or bus, try to put your luggage in a spot where you can keep your eyes on it, if at all possible.
 Sometimes the only option is for it to go in the hold, in which case, try to sit somewhere where you can keep an eye on what’s being unloaded from the bus or boat at each stop.

 You can negate the chances of losing your luggage because somebody mistook your luggage for theirs by customizing your bag.
 After all, thousands of people might have the exact same bag as yours.
 If it’s a backpack, you can customize it by ironing on an embroidery patch, such as the flag of your home country, a place you’ve been, or collect embroidery patches of all the countries you’ve visited.